RfidResearchGroup/RFIDtools/README.md

 - Program architecture: DXL programming complies with MVP, the core architecture uses MVP to achieve layering, all the underlying data is placed in Model, all UI actions are placed in View, and all data calls are placed in Presenter.
 Module is used to realize resource management, reusable, and separate business can be placed in separate modules to reduce coupling and achieve reuse.
 Replacing concrete implementation with abstraction achieves the effects of extracting public implementation, abstracting private implementation, Interface-oriented and abstract programming, such as PN53X and mobile phone NFC read-write card use same UI, and information display.

-## Maintainer

-- DXL

-Looking forward to your joining :)

-## Compability
+## Compability list

-These Android phones has been tested with
+The app has been tested with these Android phones.
+Feel free to contribute with your own findings.

 - Redmi k20 pro (MIUI 10 & android 9)
 - Redmi k20 (MIUI 10 & android 9)
 - OnePlus 5T (H2OS 5.1.2 & Android 8.1.0)

-Welcome to add. :)
+## Where to buy these devices?

+- www.sneaktechnology.com

+## Support

+Open issues here relating to the source code,  other support questions use `android@rfidresearchgroup.com`

+## Maintainer
+Feel free to contribute and make this app better!

+- DXL

+## Copyright
+Copyright DXL 2019

+## Open source license
+GPL